 Set the kids up with a 20 minute activity so you can have some time to yourself.

-Here’s an example: If what I need is some good Netflix time, keeping it on in the background while I’m working on my computer is NOT self-care.
+But you can’t half-way do self-care.
+If what I need is some good Netflix time, keeping it on in the background while I’m working on my computer is NOT self-care.
 Self care is saying “work can wait” and closing the computer.

-Self Care Ideas - Eating Real Food
+Self Care Ideas for moms – Eating Healthy & Nourishing Food

 1 - Make a meal plan

 Even if your kids are young, they can have a part in dinner time clean up and meal prep.
-Enroll your kids in this cooking course if you're looking a little assistance teaching them how to cook.
-Katie (the creator) is all about getting kids in the kitchen.
+Enroll your kids in this cooking course if you’re looking a little assistance teaching them how to cook.
+Katie (the creator) is all about teaching kids to be confident in the kitchen (even with knives).
+If your kids are always begging for you to make them something to eat, grab these 20 healthy recipes that they can make by themselves

 3 - Eat a piece of dark chocolate